saltukalakus/PixelLock/README.md

 PixelLock allows you to securely store your pictures and then later retrieve them using a secret key only you know.

 It is a command-line tool for encrypting and decrypting image files using AES-256-GCM.
-It stores the encrypted file in a readable BASE64-encoded format.
+Argon2 is used to hash the secret.
+The tool stores the encrypted file in a readable Base64-encoded format.

-The file type detection is supported for JPEG, PNG, and BMP.
+File type detection is supported for JPEG, PNG, and BMP.
 The type is extracted from the encrypted file after decryption.
-That is handy as you may not know the file type of an encrypted file.
+This is handy as you may not know the file type of an encrypted file.

 ### Build Requirements
 - Rust (1.87.0 or later)